Ferizaj: Early development

-Middle Ages
+Ottoman Period

 The town, was named Ferızovık when it was part of the Ottoman Empire, was little more than a village until 1873, when the Belgrade-Thessaloniki railway was opened, passing through the town.

-During the Austrian-Turkish wars of the late 17th century and the first half of the 18th century, the major ethnic changes occurred and the rapid Islamization from Ottoman Empire began.
-According to Turkish sources until the construction of the Mitrovica–Skopje railroad was finished there was no evidence found of a city called Feriz-Bey.
+During the Ottoman–Habsburg wars of the late 17th century and the first half of the 18th century, the major ethnic changes occurred and the rapid Islamization from Ottoman Empire began.
+According to Turkish sources until the construction of the Mitrovica–Skopje railway was finished there was no evidence found of a city called Feriz-Bey.
 At the beginning it was called "Tasjon" by surrounding villagers; this came as a result of the French word station mispronounced by the local residents.
-But, nonetheless, the town gets its name from its first inhabitant, Feriz Shasivari, who was the owner of a hotel-like building in 1873.

 The rapid development of the town started with the construction of the railway station, and within a short period of time, the city became home to different inns, warehouses, and permanent markets.
 Traders of Kosovo from Prizren to Shkodër, which at that time was by caravan, were mainly diverted towards Thessaloniki.
 Exporting raw materials especially that of cereals went through Ferizaj and through aligned foreign goods turnover came from Thessaloniki and Skopje.
 This was the reason that Ferizaj for a period of thirty years became a city with about 400 houses and 200 shops.
 Most of the population worked in crafts and other activities related to trade.
 During this period, the opening of the colonial shops, craft workshops accelerated the development of the city.

-Modern period
+Balkan War

 When the settlement fell to Serbia during the First Balkan War, the local Albanian population offered determined resistance.
 According to certain reports, fighting lasted for three days.
 The Serbian commander then ordered the population to surrender.
 When the survivors returned, 300–400 men were executed and according to the Catholic Archbishop of Skopje, Lazër Mjeda, only three Muslim Albanians over the age of fifteen were left alive.
 The destruction of Albanian-populated villages around Ferizovik followed.
 The massacre of the Albanian population following the entry of the Serbian army was described by Leo Freundlich who recorded contemporary reports in Albania's Golgotha.
 According to the war correspondent from Rome's Il Messaggero, the town was destroyed and most of its inhabitants were killed.
 Freundlich estimated the total number of deaths to be 1,200.
 Numerous reports from the Balkan Wars including the series of articles from then journalist Leon Trotsky recorded state-organized massacres in numerous locations including Ferizaj, Gjakova, Gjilan, Pristina and Prizren with the total number of deaths at around 25,000.

 The Treaty of London in 1913 turned Ferizovik into a part of the Kingdom of Serbia, and the name was changed to Uroševac, after Stefan Uroš V of Serbia.
 This was part of the Serbianisation efforts of the early twentieth century in which inhabited places within Kosovo were named after heroes from Serbian epic poetry.